-Rati ng Factors underlying rating Recommended Actions Actions Informed by Country legal AML/CFT requirements.
-Intensify the supervision of national FI with activities abroad and increase the use of memorandums of understanding in matters supervision to facilitate consolidated transborder supervision.
-Ensure in inspection that insurance and guarantee companies comply with the training obligation in AML/LFT topics for their agents and brokers, priorizing those who accept cash from clients and the detection and notice of irregular or suspicious activities.
-24. DNFBP- regulation, supervision and monitoring IC There is no regulation in terms of prevention and detection of ML and FT applicable to DNFBPs.
-No authority is empowered to accomplish regulation and supervision of DNFBPs.
+FATF 40 Rec.
+Rati Factors underlying rating Recommended Actions Actions Informed by Country Combat Terrorist Financing for DNFBP's", held on April 8-9, 2013.
+(See attached file Plan of Action El Salvador DNFBP's). regulation, supervision and monitoring previand No acco ere is no regulation in terms of vention and detection of ML FT applicable to DNFBPs. authority is empowered to omplish regulation and ervision of DNFBPs.
 DNFBPs, including casinos must be subject to a regulatory and supervision framework in terms of ML and FT, through authorities legally empowered for such purpose and with provisions and rules that allow adequate compliance with this Recommendation According to Legislative Decree number 592 dated 14 January 2011 was approved and made effective on 02 August 2011, which contains the Law of Supervision and Regulation of Financial System, provides that the Superintendent of Financial System is the body responsible for regulation and risk-based supervision.
-Here are some articles related to the implementation of this recommendation Supervised 7 are subject to the provisions of this Act and therefore the supervision of the Superintendent: a) The Central Reserve Bank with regard to the provisions of paragraph I) of Article 4 of this Act; b) Banks incorporated in El Salvador, its overseas offices and subsidiaries, branches and offices of foreign banks established in the country; c) Companies in accordance with the law, members of financial conglomerates, or the Superintendent declared as such, including both their holding companies and their member societies; ) Institutions pension fund managers; e) Insurance companies, their foreign branches and branches of foreign insurance companies established in the country; f) The stock exchanges, brokerage houses, companies that specialize in the storage and safekeeping of securities, rating agencies, institutions providing ancillary services to the stock market, the agents specializing in valuation of securities and general deposit warehouses; g) The cooperative banks, the savings and credit societies and associations regulated by the Law on Cooperative Banks and Savings and Credit; h) The Companies of Mutual Guarantees and its local refinancers i) The companies that offer complementary services to financial services of the members of the financial system, particularly those involved as investors; j) The management companies or operators of payment systems and securities settlement; k) The Social Housing Fund and the People's National Housing Fund; l) The INPEP and ISSS, the latter with regard to the Public Pension System, the System of Occupational Risks and Health technical reserves; m) The Social Welfa
+Here are some articles related to the implementation of this recommendation Supervised 7 - are subject to the provisions of this Act and therefore the supervision of the Superintendent: a) The Central Reserve Bank with regard to the provisions of paragraph I) of Article 4 of this Act; b) Banks incorporated in El Salvador, its overseas offices and subsidiaries, branches and offices of foreign banks established in the country; c) Companies in accordance with the law, members of financial conglomerates, or the Superintendent declared as such, including both their holding companies and their member societies;) Institutions pension fund managers; e) Insurance companies, their foreign branches and branches of foreign insurance companies established in the country; f) The stock exchanges, brokerage houses, companies that specialize in the storage and safekeeping of securities, rating agencies, institutions providing ancillary services to the stock market, the agents specializing in valuation of securities and general deposit warehouses; g) The cooperative banks, the savings and credit societies and associations regulated by the Law on Cooperative Banks and Savings and Credit; h) The Companies of Mutual Guarantees and its local refinancers i) The companies of the financial system, particularly those involved as investors; j) The management companies or operators of payment systems and securities settlement; k) The Social Housing Fund and the People's National Housing Fund; l) The INPEP and ISSS, the latter with regard to the Public Pension System, the System of Occupational Risks and Health technical reserves; m) The Social Welfare Institute of the Armed Forces; n) The Social Welfare Institute of t